Everything You Need to Know About RDF

 Literals

 Simple Strings that describe data values that do not have a separate existence.
 They can be plain (simple string combined with an optional language tag) or typed (string combined with a datatype URI and an optional language tag).
 Typed Literals are expressed via the XML Schema data types.
-Whenever we are using URIs to describe things in RDF we try as much as we can to reuse existing namespaces and for literals we use the XML Schema defined in .
+Whenever we are using URIs to describe things in we try as much as we can to reuse existing namespaces and for literals we use the XML Schema defined in .
 So for example if I want to define a literal as a I use the following syntax :

 "Semantics"^^<http://www.w3.org/2001/XMLSchema#String>